 Widely regarded as a pioneer in the field of palliative medicine, Dr. Primomo was an inspiration to many aspiring physicians and taught them to be skillfully compassionate with their patients and their family members.
 Upon her many accomplishments, one she was most proud of was her role in the establishment of the first Hospice in San Antonio.

-To celebrate the life and memory of Dr. Primomo, The Marion Primomo, MD Memorial Endowment in Palliative Care has been established to perpetuate the work of Dr. Primomo.
+To celebrate the life and memory of Dr. Primomo, The Marion Primomo, MD Memorial Endowment in Palliative Care in the Center for Medical Humanities and Ethics has been established to perpetuate the work of Dr. Primomo.

 We ask for your support of this important endowment which will not only honor the memory of Dr. Primomo, but also provide funds to provide physicians and other health professionals programs that are concentrated in the art of compassionate and patient-centered palliative care.
 Additionally, this endowment will continue to enrich the educational opportunities available for students in the area of palliative care so that their future patients will benefit from improved care now and in the future.